Roundoff errors in the problem of computing Cauchy principal value integrals: Estimating round-off errors

+respectively, where $\hat{f}(x,y)=(x-y)^{-1}\big(f(x)-f(y)\big)$, if, e.g., $f''$ is bounded in the $2\eps$-neighbourhood of $\hts\tau$, $x$, and $\tau\pm x$.
+The above inequalities, however, appear to lead to no reasonably simple and usable global round-off error estimation.
+Therefore, in the incoming part of the paper, we shall derive uniform ($\tau$-independent) global theoretical estimates of the influence of the round-off errors, by applying (\ref{hErrEst}) and (\ref{gErrEst}).
+Still, in the implementation of the proposed method, we shall make some use of the inequalities (\ref{hErrEstPrec})--(\ref{gErrEstPrec}). \end{uw}

 In both lemmas we assumed that the values of the function $f$ are computed exactly.
 In practice, this is obviously not true.
-However, if the computation of $f(x)$ for every $x\in[-1,1]$ is numerically backward stable, then all the above results remain true, only the constant factors change.
+However, if the computation of $f(x)$ for every $x\in[-1,1]$ is numerically backward stable, i.e.

+where $\fl{f}(x)$ denotes the numerically computed value of $f(x)$, and $|\gamma|\leq \eps K_1$ for some small positive $K_1$, then all the above results remain true, only the constant factors change.
+Moreover, regarding the fact that in the proofs of lemmas \ref{l1} and \ref{l2} we have bounded the errors $|\eps x|$ and $|\eps\tau|$ by $|\eps|$ (as $|x|,|\tau|\leq 1$), we may replace (\ref{BkStab}) with the less restrictive condition,

+which better reflects the real situations, e.g., if the function $f$ depends on the shifted argument.
+One may suggest that it is more practical to assume that

+where $|\xi|\leq \eps K_0$ for some small $K_0>0$.
+In a similar manner as we have proved Lemmas \ref{l1} and~\ref{l2}, it can be shown that in the above case the inequalities (\ref{hErrEst}) and (\ref{gErrEst}) remain true, if the factor $D_{1,f}$ is replaced with